Bisoprolol use while Breastfeeding

 A study of mothers taking beta-blockers during nursing found a numerically, but not statistically significant increased number of adverse reactions in those taking any beta-blocker.
 Although the ages of infants were matched to control infants, the ages of the affected infants were not stated.
-None of the mothers were taking bisoprolol.
-Beta-adrenergic blocking drugs with breastmilk excretion characteristics similar to bisoprolol's have caused adverse effects in breastfed newborns.
+However, none of the mothers were taking bisoprolol.
+Beta-adrenergic blocking drugs with breastmilk excretion characteristics similar to bisoprolol have caused adverse effects in breastfed newborns.

 Board JA, Fierro RJ, Wasserman AJ et al. Effects of alpha- and beta-adrenergic blocking agents on serum prolactin levels in women with hyperprolactinemia and galactorrhea.
 Am J Obstet Gynecol.
 1977;127:285-7.
-PMID: 556882
+[PubMed: 556882]

 CAS Registry Number